Committee on Conceptual and Historical Studies of Science

 What were the causes behind Britain's Industrial Revolution?
 In the vast scholarship on this problem, one particularly heated debate has focused on the imperial origins of industrialization.
 How much did colonial resources and markets contribute to economic growth and technological innovation in the metropole?
 The second part of the course will consider the global effects of British industrialization.
 To what extent can we trace anthropogenic climate change and other planetary crises back to the environmental transformation wrought by the British Empire?
 Topics include ecological imperialism, metabolic rift, the sugar revolution, the slave trade, naval construction and forestry, the East India Company, free trade and agriculture, energy use and climate change.

-Equivalent Course(s): HIST 32708, HIST 22708, HIPS 22708, ENST 22708, KNOW 22708, KNOW 32808
+Equivalent Course(s): HIST 22708, HIPS 22708, ENST 22708, HIST 32708, KNOW 22708, KNOW 32808

 CHSS 32820.
 Reading Darwin's Origin of Species.
 100 Units.